 Then we’d devour them all the same.

-I couldn’t tell you what the addition of pectin does or is meant to achieve in the jelly bean-making process.
+Chemically, I couldn’t tell you what the addition of pectin does or is meant to achieve in the jelly bean-making process.
 I can only tell you what distinguishes the finished product.
-The inside of a pectin jellybean is more taut than others — the kind purveyed by Brach’s all these years, for example.
+The inside of a pectin jellybean is more taut than inferior beans (the kind purveyed by Brach’s all these years, for example).
 The candied shell of a pectin jellybean is also shinier and boasts more integrity than a regular/inferior jellybean.

 Many folks are familiar with jellybeans made by Brach’s.
 They’ve been around forever and can still be found, year round, in places like CVS and Walgreen’s.
 These are not pectin-style jellybeans.
 Their insides are a bit mushy.
 Their coatings are dull and when you press two Brach’s jellybeans together, nose to nose, each sort of smushes into the other.

 Russell Stover has made a quality pectin jellybean for decades.
 When you press two Russell Stover jellybeans together, nose to nose, one will inevitably prove stronger and simply burrow into the other — the weaker coating will crack and splinter into small but identifiable shards as the pectin coating gives way… This is no idle observation, by the way.
 I performed this critical testing for many years, as a youth, so the world might better distinguish one jellybean genre from another.